Augmentation-aware Self-supervised Learning with Conditioned Projector

-Several works have proposed fostering the equivariance of representations to data transformations using augmentation information. \cite{xie2022whatshouldbeequivariant} modulate the contrastive objective with augmentation strength, \cite{bhardwaj2023steerable} use augmentation information as a signal for equivariance regularization in the supervised setting, whereas \cite{garrido2023self} extend the VicReg~\cite{bardes2022vicreg} objective with a predictor whose parameters are generated from augmentation information by a hypernetwork~\cite{ha2016hypernetworks}.
-Compared to those works, we do not make any modifications to the objective functions of the extended approaches and evaluate \our{} on a wide range of joint-embedding approaches and conditioning techniques.
-Following~\cite{xiao2020whatshouldnotbecontrastive,lee2021improving}, we produce a general-purpose feature extractor and utilize augmentation information similarly to~\cite{zhang2019aet,lee2021improving,chavhan2023amortised}.
-Contrary to the above methods, we inject the information about the applied augmentations directly into the projector and make no modification either to the contrastive objective or the feature extractor.
+Several works have proposed fostering the equivariance of representations to data transformations using augmentation information.{\cite{xie2022whatshouldbeequivariant} modulate the contrastive objective with augmentation strength, \cite{bhardwaj2023steerable} use augmentation information as a signal for equivariance regularization in the supervised setting, whereas \cite{garrido2023self} extend the VicReg (Variance-Invariance-Covariance Regularization)~\cite{bardes2022vicreg} objective with a predictor whose parameters are generated from augmentation information by a hypernetwork~\cite{ha2016hypernetworks}.}